 When a resource changes between roles (being written or read) without an appropriate synchronization operation, a hazard will occur.
 Common situations are transitions between transfer and rendering (or compute) operations.
-If the write_barrier or read_barrier fields are non-zero, the actual error is likely a malformed barrier between usages.
-The command and prior_usage fields should help identify the previous access and the barrier field can be used to find the existing barrier, event (not supported in alpha release), or renderpass operation similarly to finding prior image layout transitions.
+If the write\barrier or read\barrier fields are non-zero, the actual error is likely a malformed barrier between usages.
+The command and prior\usage fields should help identify the previous access and the barrier field can be used to find the existing barrier, event, or renderpass operation similarly to finding prior image layout transitions.
 Barriers constructed from a chain of dependencies may be more difficult to back trace in this way and may require a different approach.